StochasticBiology/hypercube-hmm/README.md

 # hypercube-hmm
 Hypercubic inference using Hidden Markov Models

-Code to infer the transition probabilities on a hypercubic transition network given some observations of emitted signals from a hidden Markov model on that network.
+Code for HyperHMM [1] to infer the transition probabilities on a hypercubic transition network given some observations of emitted signals from a hidden Markov model on that network.
 Visualisations of the inferred parameterised model and its summary dynamics are also performed.
 This is the expectation-maximisation cousin of HyperTraPS https://github.com/StochasticBiology/HyperTraPS (simple implementation here https://github.com/StochasticBiology/hypertraps-simple).

+We also compare the behaviour of HyperHMM with HyperTraPS [2,3], Oncotrees [4], conjunctive Bayes networks (CBN) via TRONCO [5], and mutual hazard networks (MHN) [6].

 Requirements
 -------

-The inference code uses the C++ `armadillo` library [1].
-Other visualisations use R libraries `stringr` [6], `ggplot2` [7], `ggrepel` [8], `gridExtra` [9], and `igraph` [10].
+The inference code uses the C++ `armadillo` library [7].
+Other visualisations use R libraries `stringr` [8], `ggplot2` [9], `ggrepel` [10], `gridExtra` [11], and `igraph` [12].

 Contents
 =======